Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 2. **Creating the SSH Brute Force Alert**:
    - With the query in place, I navigated to the **Alerts** tab to create a new **Search Threshold Rule** based on the saved query.
 This alert would trigger if there was more than **5 failed attempts** within a **5-minute window**, signaling potential brute force activity.
-   - I saved the alert with the name **mydfir-ssh-brute-force-activity** along with my handle for the giveaway, ensuring the query and rule was configured correctly.
+   - I saved the alert with the name **SOC1-ssh-brute-force-activity** along with my handle for the giveaway, ensuring the query and rule was configured correctly.

 3. **Building the SSH Brute Force Dashboard**:
    - Next, I created a **visualization dashboard** to map the source of these SSH brute force attempts.
 Using the **Maps** feature in Elasticsearch, I built a map visualization that highlighted the geographic locations of failed authentication attempts based on **source IP**.